Creating and using admin-side themes TODO

 - Hive (Flat Neutral)

-To change the admin-side theme, go to the Preferences administration panel, and within the Admin section select the theme you want from the ‘Admin-side theme’ control.
+To change the admin-side theme, go to the Preferences panel, and within the Admin section select the theme you want from the ‘Admin-side theme’ control.

 Administrators can also allow account holders to choose their own admin-side theme on an individual basis, which is done by installing the smd_admin_themes plugin.